top of page

 Cognitive Behavioural Therapy

-As a cognitive behavioural therapist and Director of MetaPsych Mental Health Group Ltd., I specialise in working with clinical diagnoses of major depressive disorder, generalised anxiety disorder, panic disorder, health anxiety, obsessive-compulsive disorder, and social anxiety.
-I have specialist British Psychological Society approved training in cognitive behavioural therapy, and I am an elected Fellow of Accredited Counsellors, Coaches, Psychotherapists and Hypnotherapists.
-Utilising evidence-based techniques, I take a collaborative and personalised approach to CBT treatment.
-I understand the impact mental health can have on daily life thus I create unique programmes tailored to specific needs.
-I am regarded for my empathetic and personalised approach to therapy.
-I have developed several cognitive behavioural resources and I am currently writing a book.
+As a cognitive behavioural therapist and Director of MetaPsych Mental Health Group Ltd, I specialise in the treatment of major depressive disorder, generalised anxiety disorder, panic disorder, health anxiety, obsessive-compulsive disorder, and social anxiety.
+My expertise is backed by British Psychological Society-approved training in cognitive behavioural therapy, and I am an elected Fellow of Accredited Counsellors, Coaches, Psychotherapists, and Hypnotherapists.

 Video Archive